 Kava: The Nitty Gritty

 Kava is a beverage, a culture, and way of life in the Pacific.
 It has spread swiftly in Florida and should be shared elsewhere.
 Piper Methysticum is the scientific nomenclature for the kava plant.
-Kava has been made into a traditional ceremonial and ritualistic beverage in the pacific islands for thousands of years.
-Similar to how people in western countries gather and drink wine or alcohol: kava has become integrated into any social situation on the pacific islands.
+Kava has been made into a traditional ceremonial and ritualistic beverage in the Pacific Islands for thousands of years.
+Similar to how people in Western countries gather and drink wine or other alcoholic beverages, kava has become integrated into various social situations on the Pacific Islands.
 It helps people to destress and socialize in a very similar and vital way.

 The traditional kava beverage is made by “washing,” or kneading, pulverized kava root powder, to release the active ingredients into the “brew.”
-Typically, water is used but some people prefer fatty alternatives like coconut-milk.
+Typically, water is used, but some people prefer fatty alternatives, such as coconut milk.
 This is because the active ingredients are fat-soluble and not water-soluble.
-It should be noted some recent research suggests that a fat content of over 3% total brew volume could negatively affect taste and quality of the kava.
+It should be noted that some recent research suggests that a fat content of over 3% total brew volume could negatively affect the taste and quality of the kava.

 The kavalactones in particular are the ones the industry knows the most about and presently pays the most attention to.
-Certain kavalactones can increase dopamine levels and/or affect GABA receptors, which produce its inviting effects.
-Some kavalactones last longer in your system, and sort of “build-up,” like Dihydromethysticin.
-These kavalactones require larger doses to feel than the shorter lasting and faster acting kavalactones, like Kavain.
+Certain kavalactones act on your GABA-receptors, similar to alcohol,l which are said to produce their inviting effects.
+Some kavalactones last longer in your system, and sort of “build up,” like Dihydromethysticin.
+These kavalactones require larger doses to feel than the shorter-lasting and faster-acting kavalactones, like Kavain.
 Which may contribute to the next interesting fact.

 Vanuatu is said to be the birthplace and origin of kava.
 In 2008, the country passed an act banning the sale and export of non-Noble kava varieties, because there are additional negative side effects associated with them.
 This makes Vanuatu a smart choice when it comes to where to source your kava from.
 Still, most experienced kava-drinkers know that it is not the only place to get good kava from.

-There is a type of “high performance thin layer chromatography technology” that can be used to test kava for flavokavains and kavalactones, to determine if a kava is of a Noble variety or not.
-The tests allow confirmation of the chemotype, but they also check that the kava is of a high quality.
+There is a type of “high-performance thin-layer chromatography technology” that can be used to test kava for flavokavains and kavalactones, to determine if a kava is of a Noble variety or not.
+The tests allow confirmation of the chemotype, but they also check that the kava is of high quality.

-“Kava quality refers to both the general quality of the material used, that is, the presence of contaminants and impurities which impact on the toxicological effects, as well as to the level and range of kavalactones which impact on the pharmacological effects.
-Both of these aspects of quality may impact on the overall safety of kava beverage consumption,” Kava Pg 6).
+“Kava quality refers to both the general quality of the material used, that is, the presence of contaminants and impurities which impact the toxicological effects, as well as to the level and range of kavalactones which impact the effects.
+Both of these aspects of quality may impact the overall safety of kava beverage consumption" (Kava Pg 6).

 Hopefully, this was a solid kava crash-course.
-If you are still wanting some more information feel free to check out the blog Noble News for regular updates or shoot us an e-mail on the contact page!
+If you still want some more information, feel free to check out the blog Noble News for regular updates or shoot us an e-mail on the contact page!
 We will get back to you with our thoughts/opinions and some information we find on it, or at least a direction to start looking!!

 Source: Kava: a review of the safety of traditional and recreational beverage consumption